The best essential oils for labor and delivery – create a calming birthing experience with the help of these must-have

 - You can make a support spray for your Perineal area – combine with distilled water and 1-2 tbsp of Fractionated Coconut Oil in a 4 oz bottle for relief after pregnancy.

-Just remember that Essential oils have many benefits beyond pregnancy – they can use for just about anything… so the oils you will be using for labor & delivery will be well used long after the baby arrives.
+Just remember that Essential oils have many benefits beyond pregnancy .
+They can used for just about anything.
+The oils you will be using for labor & delivery will be well used long after the baby arrives.

-You can use them to support a healthy milk supply, help to calm a fussy baby (and children), support your respiratory and immune system and more.
+You can use them to support a healthy milk supply.
+They are great for helping to calm a fussy baby (and children), support your respiratory and immune system and more.

 I have a huge collection here at home and use them daily for a variety of reasons- from bath time to cleaning products, immune support and personal care products.